pkitazos/allocation-app/README.md

 ## Overview

 As part of my fourth year individual project at UofG, I'm building a web app for preference based matching.
 The web app centralises all the administrative functionality in a single location as well as hosts a platform for supervisors to uplaod their projects and students to submit preference lists over those projects.
+It's currently under production.

 ## Tech Stack